MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/network-planning-with-expressroute.md

 To enable access to Office 365 over your existing Azure ExpressRoute circuits, [configure the route filters](https://docs.microsoft.com/azure/expressroute/how-to-routefilter-portal) to ensure the Office 365 services are accessible.

-The Azure ExpressRoute subscription is customer centric, meaning subscriptions are tied to customers.
+The Azure ExpressRoute subscription is customer-centric, meaning subscriptions are tied to customers.
 As a customer, you can have multiple Azure ExpressRoute circuits and can access many Microsoft cloud resources over those circuits.
 For example, you can choose to access an Azure hosted virtual machine, an Office 365 test tenant, and an Office 365 production tenant over a pair of redundant Azure ExpressRoute circuits.

 This table outlines the two types of peering relationships you can choose to implement over your circuits.